guibranco/github-file-reader-action-v2/README.md

 >
 > **Disclaimer:** This version was created because the [original (V1)](https://github.com/andstor/file-reader-action) has not been updated by the creator for a while.

-This is a GitHub Action to read the contents of a file.
-Give it a path to a file and it provides you with the file's contents, accessible through an output variable.
+This is a GitHub Action that reads the contents of a file.
+Give it a path to a file, and it will provide you with its contents, accessible through an output variable.

 ## Usage